Pix4D

-Pix4D is a Swiss software company that specializes in photogrammetry.
+Pix4D is a Swiss software company that specializes in terrestrial and drone photogrammetry mapping software.
 It was founded in 2011 as a spinoff from the École Polytechnique Fédérale de Lausanne (EPFL) Computer Vision Lab in Switzerland.
-It develops a suite of software products that use photogrammetry and computer vision algorithms to transform DSLR, fisheye, RGB, thermal and multispectral images into 3D maps and 3D modeling.
+It develops a suite of software products that use photogrammetry and computer vision algorithms to transform DSLR, fisheye, RGB, thermal and multispectral images into 2D maps and 3D modeling.
 The company has 7 international offices, with its headquarters in Lausanne, Switzerland.

-Pix4D suite of products includes PIX4Dmapper, PIX4Dfields, PIX4Dcloud, PIX4Dinspect, PIX4Dscan, PIX4Dreact, PIX4Dsurvey, PIX4Dcatch, Pix4Dmatic, PIX4Dcapture, and PIX4Dengine.
-In April 2021 Pix4D added the viDoc RTK rover, a handheld hardware device, to its portfolio.
+Pix4D's suite of products includes PIX4Dmapper, PIX4Dfields, PIX4Dcloud, PIX4Dreact, PIX4Dsurvey, PIX4Dcatch, PIX4Dmatic, and PIX4Dengine.

 Its software lines operate on desktop, cloud, and mobile platforms.

 PIX4Dmapper has been used to map the Matterhorn mountain in Switzerland, the Christ the Redeemer statue in Brazil and also the 2018 lower Puna eruption in Hawaii island.
-Pix4D software uses imagery captured with drones, mobile devices, or planes to recreate scenes in 3D.
+Pix4D software uses imagery captured with drones, mobile devices, or planes to recreate scenes in 2D and 3D.

 10 year anniversary & rebranding

 In June 2021, Pix4D celebrated its 10-year anniversary.
 To commemorate the event, Pix4D updated its logo and website styling.
 The rebranding involved new styles for the logo font and color scheme, as well as updated style formats for product names and color schemes.